blockades/mmt_resources/research/security_shamirs.md

 ## Security considerations for Shamir's secret sharing

 A bit of an update from Dark-Crystal.
 We are continuing to develop the identity recovery system.
 Parallel to this we are currently researching two areas.
 Adopting secp256k1 keys, and security issues/vulnerabilities with Shamir's secret sharing and how to approach them.
-This article is about the latter, and we hope that this will be useful for other projects considering using Shamir's scheme.
+This article is about the latter, and is heavily inspired by a recent security review from [Dominic Tarr](https://github.com/dominictarr).
+We hope that this will be useful for other projects considering using Shamir's scheme.

 In general, Shamir's scheme is considered information-theoretically secure.
 That is, individual shares contain absolutely no semantic information about the secret, making it 'post quantum' crytography.